Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Baryon magnetic moment in large- chiral perturbation theory

 where the series has also been truncated at $N_c=3$.
-The magnetic moments are proportional to the quark charge matrix $\mathcal{Q}=\textrm{diag}(2/3,-1/3,-1/3)$, so they can be separated into isovector and isoscalar components, $M^{k3}$ and $M^{k8}$, respectively.
-Thus, the baryon magnetic moment operator can be defined as
+By assuming the SU(3) symmetry limit, the unknown coefficients $m_i$ (also of order unity) are independent of $k$, so they are unrelated to the ones of the series (\ref{eq:akc}) at this limit.
+The magnetic moments are proportional to the light quark electromagnetic charge matrix $\mathcal{Q}=\textrm{diag}(2/3,-1/3,-1/3)$ and can be separated into isovector and isoscalar components, $M^{k3}$ and $M^{k8}$, respectively.
+Thus, the baryon magnetic moment operator can ultimately be defined as